 Number: The best choice when you need to add numeric values!

 Choice: Use this data type in case you have a fixed list of values.
 For example, for Status custom property can have as list of values: Approved, Pending and Rejected.
+You can choose also either you allow multiple selection or not.

 Date: It’s quite useful because it helps the user to introduce the date in an easy way.
 The user can select the date with a selector, it’s not required to write anything.